This is a once in a lifetime opportunity to capture irreplaceable first moments with your little one!

 4. This is an important time in your life, make sure you put some time aside for yourself before the session to feel as comfortable and confident as possible for family portraits.
 Light makeup for Mothers, grooming for Dads and tidying up hands are things to keep in mind.

-4.This is an important time in your life, make sure you put some time aside for yourself before the session to feel as comfortable and confident as possible.
-This goes for mum and dad!
-As far as clothing goes, keep it simple.
-You are welcome to use a bit of colour but avoid busy patterns.
-Let me know if you would like some skin on skin shots with dad, or any breastfeeding photos with mum.
+5. As far as clothing for yourselves and other siblings, keep it simple.
+You are welcome to use colour but avoid busy patterns.
+Let me know if you would like some skin on skin shots with dad, or any breastfeeding photos with mom.

 6. Accidents happen during the session especially if you would like bare baby poses.
 Don’t worry; I have all the supplies readily available to clean up any messes.

 7.While I will be supplying props for the baby, including a sentimental item in your session can really personalize your pictures.

 For example, something knit by a family member or a stuffed animal given to your baby.

 8. Newborn sessions can take between 2-3 hours.
 Be prepared to take things slow and don’t stress if baby starts crying and needs a break.

 9. I plan for about 50% of the session time for cuddles, feeding and just getting baby into a pose.
 So, don’t panic if your baby is having a tough time and is crying, keeping a calm environment is key to getting the photos we’re looking for, I am a mother of two and have done lots of rocking during my 8 years in business, and am also trained and certified to handle and pose newborns.

 10. Little brothers and sisters are welcome to participate in the sessions.
 Come prepared to have a parent take the older child for a walk or that you bring some quiet activities for the older child to do after the family photos are taken in the beginning of the session.